scitara-cto/dynamic-mcp-server/docs/user-management.md

 - Users with the `admin` role can manage users and tools.
 - Tool access is controlled via `rolesPermitted` (on the tool), `sharedTools` (on the user), and creator/system status.
-- The `usedTools` array is for personalization only and does not grant access.
+- The `hiddenTools` array is for personalization only and does not grant or restrict access.

 ## MongoDB Integration